lov3five/lov3five/README.md

 -->
 ### 🌈 About Me
 <p align="justify">
   I'm Luong Tran , a software engineer specializing in web application development, holding a Bachelor's degree in Information Technology from the <strong>Industrial University of Ho Chi Minh City (IUH)</strong>.
-I have a fundamental understanding of programming languages such as <strong>C, C++, Java; Data structures; Algorithms</strong> and near proficiency in <strong>JavaScript, TypeScript, and Python</strong>.
+I have a fundamental understanding of programming languages such as <strong>C, C++, Java; Data structures; Algorithms</strong> and focusing on <strong>JavaScript, TypeScript</strong>.
 I have successfully developed applications using frameworks like <strong>Nest</strong> and <strong>Flask</strong>.
 </p>

 <p align="justify">